-This worksheet summarizes the facility-level performance on the withinhospital disparity method applied for patients who are dually eligible for Medicare and Medicaid.
+This tab summarizes the facility-level performance on the Within-Hospital Disparity Method applied for patients are dually eligible for Medicare and Medicaid.
 The performance information includes the facility's comparative performance, rate difference, average predicted readmission rate, total number of readmissions, and total number of eligible discharges.
 The facility results are reported as rate differences between patients who are dually eligible compared to patients who are not dually eligible.
-As noted in Row 8, this facility has a reported rate difference of -0.63 percent.

-Rate differences above 0 percent indicate worse outcomes for dually eligible beneficiaries, and rate differences below 0 percent indicate better outcomes.
+Rate differences above 0 percent indicate worse outcomes for dually-eligible beneficiaries, and rate differences below 0 percent indicate better outcomes.

-This worksheet summarizes the facility-level performance on the acrosshospital disparity method applied for dually eligible patients.
-Similar to our last slide, the performance information for this worksheet includes the facility's comparative performance, rate difference, average predicted readmission rate, total number of readmissions, and the total number of eligible discharges.
-Additionally, facility results are reported as rate differences between patients who are dually eligible, compared to patients who are not.
+This tab summarizes the facility-level performance on the Across-Hospital Disparity Method applied for dually eligible patients.
+Similarly to our last slide, the performance information for this tab includes the facility's comparative performance, rate difference, average predicted readmission rate, total number of readmissions, and total number of eligible discharges.
+Additionally, facility results are reported as rate differences between patients who are dually eligible compared to patients who are not.

-This worksheet provides information on all discharges eligible for inclusion in the measure from your facility during the measurement period.
+This tab provides information on all discharges eligible for inclusion in the measure from your facility during the measurement period.
 The figure on this slide does not include every column in this table.

-In the next several slides, we'll take a look at the IPF-Specific Report for the MedCont measure.
+Now, we will take a look at the ISR for the MedCont measure.

-MedCont assesses whether psychiatric patients admitted to an IPF) for Major Depressive Disorder, schizophrenia, or bipolar disorder filled a prescription for evidence-based medication within two days prior to discharge and 30 days post-discharge.
+MedCont assesses whether psychiatric patients admitted to an inpatient psychiatric facility for major depressive disorder, schizophrenia, or bipolar disorder filled a prescription for evidence-based medication within two days prior to discharge and 30 days post-discharge.

-As we saw for the FAPH measure, your MedCont ISR will be an Excel workbook with five worksheets.
-Again, the information in Worksheet 2, labelled Publicly Reported, is the only information that will be publicly reported.
+As we saw for the FAPH measure, your MedCont ISR will be an Excel workbook with seven tabs.
+Again, the information in Tab 2, Publicly Reported, is the only information that will be publicly reported.

-The summary worksheet provides general information on the measure, links to resources, and information on your facility.
-Before reviewing the report, please check that the name of your IPF and CMS Certification Number are accurate, and be sure to contact the CCSQ Service Center if you notice any discrepancies.
+The Summary tab provides general information on the measure, links to resources, and information on your facility.
+Before reviewing the report, please check that the name of your IPF and CCN are accurate, and please be sure to contact the CCSQ Service Center if you notice any discrepancies.